 The lifespan between grass-fed and non-grass-fed cows differs.
 But before we get to that, the first thing you need to know is what these two terms even mean.

 Technically, all cows are “grass-fed” because, for the first few months of their existence, all cows graze on grass and spend time in pasture.
-Some cows then go from pasture to the feedlot where they are then fed a diet high in grain, while others do not go to the feedlot and remain in pasture.
+Some cows then go from pasture to the feedlot where they eat foods other than grass.
+Here, they are fed a diet high in grain, while others do not go to the feedlot and remain in pasture.
 Feedlot cows have a lifespan of between 14-18 months.

 Those cows that are 100% grass-fed (and therefore grass-finished too) – i.e. cows that have access to pasture their entire lives and are only pasture-and-forage-fed instead of grain-fed – live longer.
 They can live up to 24 months before they are sent to slaughter.